ellemouton/website/content/drafts/taproot-chan-txs.md

 ![](/taprootChanTxs/to-local-script-spend.png#center)

-It contains a witness script for the local-delayed script.
-This witness only requires a valid signature from the local party.
+It contains a witness for the local-delayed script which is a valid signature from the local party for their key, `P_local_delayed`.
 The script itself must also be revealed and finally, the control block must be specified.
-In this case, it only contains the parity bit of `to_local` output’s output key along with the internal key.
-Note that no inclusion proof needs to be included in the control block since there is only one script in the TapTree which means that the script root can be calculated straight from the local-delayed script.
+In this case, the control block only contains the parity bit of `to_local` output’s output key along with the internal key.
+Note that no inclusion proof needs to be included in the control block since there is only one script in the Taproot script tree which means that the script root can be calculated straight from the local-delayed script.

 ## The `to_remote` output

-This output pay’s the remote party their channel balance.
-As with all anchor channels, all non-anchor outputs must have a CSV of at least 1 so as to not break the CPFP-carveout rule.
+This output pays the remote party their channel balance.
+As with all anchor channels, any non-anchor outputs must have a CSV of at least one to not break the [CPFP carve out][carveout] rule.
 Therefore, the remote party is only allowed access to their funds after one confirmation.
-This type of requirement can only be added in a script and so this output also makes use of the TapTree.
+This type of requirement can only be added in a script and so this output also makes use of the Taproot script tree.

 ![](/taprootChanTxs/to-remote-output.png#center)

+You might think there is a mistake in the diagram above in the to-remote script.
+I said before that we want to enforce a CSV of one here and yet the script does not have `OP_1` in it.
+This is in-fact not a mistake but a cool Script trick!
+If the `<remotepubkey> OP_CHECKSIG` check fails, then the script will fail immediately.
+However, if it passes, it will push the `OP_1` to the stack that we will use in the CSV check.
+It does, however, seem as if this neat trick might be replaced with a more explicit `OP_1 OP_CHECKSEQUENCEVERIFY` for legibility reasons.

 At this point, you are likely wondering about the internal key.
-We only require one spend path for this output but unfortunately we had to put it in the TapTree.
+We only require one spend path for this output, but unfortunately we had to put it in the script tree.
 We still have to set an internal key, however, even though we don’t ever want anyone to be able to spend from it.
 From the diagram you can see that the spec currently sets this key to the same aggregate public key used in the funding transaction.
 The idea here being that if `P_agg` internal key, then we